-The Health of 650 dogs is in Your Hands!
+The Health of 600 dogs is in Your Hands!

-Vaccine is the most advanced technique that modern medicine applies on people and on animals to prevent diseases.
-As a responsible dog owner, you take your dog to the vet every year for vaccine boost.
-This protects your furry friend against various contagious diseases which would be very expensive to treat or unfortunately, lethal.
+Vaccination is one of the most advanced techniques that modern medicine uses to prevent and control contagious diseases on both humans and animals.
+As a responsible dog owner, you take your dog(s) to the veterinarian each year for his or her vaccines to protect them against various contagious and lethal diseases which would be very expensive to treat.

-Stray dogs are exposed to rabies being in contact with wild animals like foxes.
-Strays are also exposed to diseases like distemper, or parvovirosis, hepatitis – viruses infections which has high mortality rate especially amongst puppies and could be prevented with a simple vaccine.
+Stray dogs are exposed to rabies due to their frequent contact with wild animals.
+Strays are also exposed to diseases like distemper, or parvovirosis, and hepatitis – viruses which have high mortality rates, especially amongst puppies.

 You are the only chance they have!